rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.productiontracking/documentation.md

 ***

 ## Description
-The Boolean Filter processor filters based on a boolean value field
+The Production Tracking processor maps two signal synchronising two timestamps (from two different data source) filtering values based on a threshold value and on the input boolean values.

 ***

-## Required Input
+## Required Inputs
-The processor works with any input event that has one field containing a boolean value
+The processor works with any input event that has at least four fields containing one timestamp and one numerical value from the first data source, one timestamp and one boolean value from the second data source.

 ***

 ## Configuration

+### First Timestamp
+Time at which the value to observe was taken (from numerical signal).

-### Field
+### Value to Observe
-Specifies the field name where the filter operation should be applied on.
+Specifies the field name (from first data source(numerical signal)) that should be observed and where the filter operation should be applied on.

+### Second Timestamp
+Time at which the boolean value was taken (from boolean-like signal).

+### Boolean value to observe
+Specifies the boolean value field name from second data source (boolean-like signal).

-### Field Value
+### Threshold value
-Events with the selected field value are forwarded
+Specifies the threshold value that will be use for filtering.

 ## Output
-The processor outputs the input event if the event value is equals the selected field value
+The processor outputs the events with the following payload scheme:

+(``{

+    "time" : 154768794010791,

+    "value": 1725.22,

+    "task": true,

+    "production": true

+}``)

+where:

+- ``time``variable is a timestamp in milliseconds resolution.

+- ``value`` variable represents the value to observe input.

+- ``task`` variable is the Boolean value which, when defined as true, means that the machine is plugged in for the project (project task).

+- ``production`` variable is the Boolean value which, when defined as true, means that we are in the production phase of the project task (with false -> idle state and true -> active state){